-^{1.} start position must be a non-zero integer (0 scale number) in the range [-L..L], where L is the length of the string. length must be in the range [1..E], where E is L - start position if start position is positive, and - start position otherwise.
+- 1. start position must be a non-zero integer (0 scale number) in the range [-L..L], where L is the length of the string. length must be in the range [1..E], where E is L start position if start position is positive, and start position otherwise. - 2. pattern, replacement, and flags SHALL conform to the syntax and constraints specified in clause 7.6 of XQuery 1.0 and XPath 2.0 Functions and Operators.
+Note that where XPath specifies an error result, FEEL specifies a null result.